realodix/haiku/docs/fixer-feature.md

 This document describes all transformations performed by the `fix` command.
 It serves as a reference for how Haiku normalizes, sorts, combines, and cleans adblock rules.

-Some of these transformations may be enabled or disabled using the `fixer.flags` configuration option.
+Some transformations can be enabled or disabled via the `fixer.flags` configuration option.

 ```yml
 # Example configuration